Anti-Slip vs Slip-Resistant vs Non-Slip Shower Trays Explained

 Why is this term used then?
 The primary reason is that it’s the label most shoppers instinctively search for, but it can be misleading if taken literally.
 The language implies something absolute, and that slipping cannot happen.
 This, of course, isn’t realistic in any showering environment.
 For this reason, you will most likely not find this term on manufacturer sites or product spec sheets.

 It’s a view shared by manufacturers themselves.
-As Tissino puts it: "A shower tray can be designed to significantly reduce the likelihood of slipping, but no tray can realistically guarantee that slipping is impossible in every condition.
+As Eaton puts it: "A shower tray can be designed to significantly reduce the likelihood of slipping, but no tray can realistically guarantee that slipping is impossible in every condition.
 The term 'non-slip' suggests a complete absence of risk, which is very difficult to achieve in practice."

 However, since it attracts shoppers, you will find the term non-slip used on retailers' sites as a means of advertising the tray's purpose.
 At Sanctuary Bathrooms, we're no different - we use the term across our own non-slip shower tray category because it's what most customers search for.